Camp Brown Bear Veterans Camp

 Being a disabled Veteran suffering from PTSD and TBI I feel the most important thing veterans can take away from the retreat is how their brain and body process their trauma and why they are feeling the way they are.
 How every aspect of the recovery becomes more intense as the mind and body process trauma: nightmares get worse, night sweats get worse, depression gets worse, and anxiety gets worse; it’s an everyday struggle.
 But eventually these symptoms settle out and start to get less intense.
 Everyone is different, different experiences, different mental strength, different recovery time, this is not an easy road to maneuver and I think this is why we are losing so many veterans to suicide every day.
 It’s not talking about the past, as some would think, but learning what works to ease the symptoms, being in the present, and looking to the future, while the central nervous system works through the past in the subconscious.

-We will include/provide traditional therapy, when needed, also non-traditional methods of treatment, equine therapy, hunting and service animal training.
-We are looking for interested organizations that can fill the need for physical therapy (traction/stretching), message, yoga, acupuncture, art therapy and meditation.
+We will include/provide traditional therapy, when needed, also non-traditional methods of treatment, equine therapy, yoga, meditation, physical therapy, message and service animal training.
+We are looking for interested organizations that can fill the need for acupuncture, music and art therapy.

 Camp Brown Bear is a not for profit 501c3 camp to help veterans suffering from PTSD/TBI and middle school aged boys from fatherless and disadvantaged homes.
 All campers expenses are paid for by donations and/or grants.
 To donate click the button above.
 Any amount will make a difference.
 All donations are tax deductible on current year taxes.
 Proceeds from Kodiak Camps and Outfitters help fund Camp Brown Bear.